 You’ll be better dressed and feel more confident in clothes that fit you and make you feel good.
 You won’t be wearing the same clothes over and over again because you have no choice.
 You might even be able to make peace with your body.
 Your self-esteem will rise.
 You’ll be happier!

 Juliana had brought me in to help her organise her overflowing wardrobe so she could dress quickly in the morning.
 When we first met, she confessed she hadn’t been able to lose her pregnancy weight.
-It turned out that only 20% of her clothes in her wardrobe fitted her, more than half of these being maternity clothes.
+It turned out that only 20% of the clothes in her wardrobe fitted her, more than half of these being maternity clothes.
 For those of you who have been through a pregnancy, I’m sure you can imagine how Juliana felt after wearing pregnancy clothes for about 2 years, right?
 Every morning, she would spend an awfully long and painful time standing in front of her wardrobe, not knowing what to wear and feeling fat and hopeless.

 So, we did a massive declutter and organise her wardrobe around clothes that did fit her at that point in her life.
 As a result, she could dress quickly and confidently, but most importantly she was able to regain her self-esteem and make peace with her body.
-And coincidentally or not, she started losing weight shortly afterwards.
+And coincidentally or not, she started losing weight shortly afterward.
 To understand the correlation between clutter and weight, I invite you to read Peter Walsh’s book “Lose the Clutter, Lose the Weight”.

 So for those of you who aspire to have an organised wardrobe but don’t know where to start or how to do it, get in touch!
 Helping women declutter and organise their wardrobes and witnessing the transformations that it triggers in their lives is one of my biggest job satisfactions.
 I have a number of options to offer, whether one-on-one onsite or online sessions or online group classes.
 Make the first step today and let’s discuss which option would work best for you.